ctranspose — Conjugate-transpose arrays in MATLAB and RunMat.

 • Empty arrays and singleton dimensions follow MATLAB's column-major semantics.

-**Provider support:** If the backend exposes both transpose (or permute) and unary_conj, the entire operation happens on the device without a gather.
+Provider support: If the backend exposes both transpose (or permute) and unary_conj, real and complex-interleaved tensors complete on the device without a gather.

 Partial hooks: If the transpose succeeds but conjugation fails, RunMat falls back to the host path while logging a warning so users know their backend is incomplete.